germany insider facts

 Do you want to take a virtual visit?

-Check out the house and rooms at the Goethe House Homepage.
+Check out the house and rooms at the Goethe House Website.

 Goethe House is open daily, except Good Friday, Christmas, New Year's Eve and New Year's Day.